-Laser Peels and Skin Rejuvenation
+Laser Skin Resurfacing and Rejuvenation

-Introduction to Laser Peels
+Introduction to Laser Skin Resurfacing:

-The Uses of Laser Peels
+The Uses of Laser Skin Resurfacing

-- Warts that appear in clusters are a good candidate for laser skin rejuvenation (or chemical peels) which can often get rid of them in one treatment
+- Warts that appear in clusters are a good candidate for skin rejuvenation (or chemical peels) which can often get rid of them in one treatment

 About Our Website

-While we feel very good about the effectiveness and potential of these cosmetic procedures, we will not be shy about completely covering the risks and problems you could run in to.
+While we feel very good about the effectiveness and potential of these laser therapy procedures, we will not be shy about completely covering the risks and problems you could run in to.
 We want to present a well-rounded look at laser peels, chemical peels, and skin cream alternatives so you can be confident in your choice.

 - Chemical Peels covers the chemical peel alternatives you can look in to if you are not a candidate for laser therapy

 - FAQ is a compilation of the common questions people ask about laser skin resurfacing and chemical peels

 - Our Blog provides the most up-to-date information and advice about laser therapy and related skin rejuvenation procedures

 Finally, we want to report news that laser skin resurfacing prices appear to be going down a bit, which is a great development.
 As practitioners get better at their craft they can charge less, and as competition heats up they need to charge less to be competitive.
-That said, cheaper is not always better, and doing your homework as far as the best practitioner before considering price may help you find the best match, perhaps in your top three choices, as far as price.
+That said, cheaper is not always better, and doing your homework as far as the best laser therapy before considering price may help you find the best match, perhaps in your top three choices, as far as price.